-As a native Chicagoan, I love it when visitors come back for a second time.
+As a native Chicagoan, I love it when people are visiting Chicago for a second time.
 It means they’ve already had my “touristy tour”.
 And now it’s time to show them the cool stuff that wasn’t on their bucket list.
-Whether you’ve already seen the big ticket items or you’re just looking for some off the beaten path activities while you’re in town, here are 10 of my favorite unique Chicago activities:
+Whether you’ve already seen the main tourist attractions or you’re just looking for some off-the-beaten-path activities while you’re in town, here are 10 of my favorite unique Chicago activities:

 10 Unique Chicago Activities

 1. Take a helicopter ride over the city

 If you want to have an unprecedented view of the city, consider taking a helicopter ride with the Chicago Helicopter Experience.
 You’ll get to soar over the lakefront and see our beautiful skyline from a pretty amazing angle.
 While you are at it you will learn a little bit about the city.
 It’s one of the more expensive tourist attractions.
 It’s also pretty short for the price.
 But if you want to do something that gives you a real thrill you can’t beat this one.
 From your lofty view point, you can see it all: the Chicago skyline, South Side (if you go there, don’t miss the Al Capone museum!), Millennium Park, the Navy Pier, and so much more!

 2. Visit the International Museum of Surgical Science

 An aquarium in Osaka is an aquarium in London and a planetarium in Toronto is a planetarium in Tel Aviv.
 So why don’t you go see a weird museum you won’t find many other places?
 Then look no further than the Museum of Surgical Science.
 It’s the only North American museum devoted to surgery.
 It doesn’t get much more unique than that!
 While you explore the various exhibits, you will wonder how the human race survived.
 How far we’ve come will blow you away, and start to wonder just how far we can go..